spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

 Make sure the following:
-* You can put a configured gift card product to cart and purchase it.
+* You can add a configured gift card product to the cart and purchase it.
 * The gift card item doesn't have any discounts applied.
 * During the checkout process, shipment method selection is optional if there is only a gift card in the cart.
-* The `GiftCart/ShipGiftCard` OMS command is invoked and customer receives an email with the generated gift card code once the order is placed.
+* The GiftCart/ShipGiftCard OMS command is invoked, and the customer receives an email with the generated gift card code once the order is placed.

-Note that you need to complete the feature [frontend integration]() before you can verify these points.
+Before you can verify these points, you need to complete the [feature frontend integration](#install-feature-frontend).

 {% endinfo_block %}